Entity Resolution and Data Linkage: Connecting the Dots Across Databases

 How Does Cross-Database Record Linkage Work?

-Cross-database linkage follows a structured pipeline designed to find true matches efficiently while minimizing both false positives (records incorrectly linked) and false negatives (true matches missed).
-The pipeline addresses a fundamental computational challenge: comparing every record in Database A against every record in Database B produces n × m candidate pairs.
-For two systems with 5 million records each, that is 25 trillion comparisons, which is not feasible even with modern hardware.
+Cross-database linkage follows a structured pipeline that finds true matches efficiently while minimizing false positives and false negatives.
+It addresses a core computational challenge: comparing every record in Database A against every record in Database B produces n times m candidate pairs, so two systems of 5 million records each would generate 25 trillion comparisons.
+The same pipeline underpins database matching software across operational systems.

 Step 1: Schema Harmonization

-Before records can be compared, the fields used for matching must be mapped across schemas.
-Database A may store names as “First_Name” and “Last_Name” while Database B uses a single “Full_Name” field.
-Date formats differ (MM/DD/YYYY vs. DD-MM-YYYY vs. ISO 8601).
-Address fields may be concatenated or split across street, city, state, and ZIP.
+Before records can be compared, the matching fields must be mapped across schemas.
+One database may store “First_Name” and “Last_Name” while another uses a single “Full_Name,” and date and address formats differ.
 Schema harmonization creates a common field structure without modifying the source data.

 Step 2: Data Standardization